-- 17.1 When shift work outside the normal hours referred to in Article 15 is worked, payment shall be on the following basis: - a) Employees required to work the second or afternoon shift shall receive a shift premium of Two Dollars and Fifty Cents (\$2.50) per hour worked. - b) Employees required to work the third or night shift shall receive a shift premium of Three Dollars (\$3.00) per hour worked. - c) Notwithstanding (a) and (b) above on a two-shift operation (24 hour basis) where the second shift encompasses parts of the afternoon shift and night shift (third shift) employees shall receive a shift premium of Two Dollars and Seventy-Five Cents (\$2.75) per hour worked.

-17.2 Applicable to shift work on Industrial Projects within the Geographic Area covered by Schedule "H" - Hamilton Area Schedule a) The standard work week for shift work shall be comprised of five (5) consecutive shifts of eight (8) hours per day.
-If less than five (5) consecutive shifts, they shall be classified as overtime as in Articles 15 and 16, HOURS OF WORK and OVERTIME, except in emergencies or special cases required by the customer.
-In such cases the Union will be notified.

-- b) When shift work outside the normal hours is worked, except if varied as in Article 17.2 (a) above, payment shall be on the basis set out in 17.2 (c). - c) This Schedule shall be related to Hours of Work
+- 17.1 When shift work outside the normal hours referred to in Article 15 is worked, payment shall be on the following basis: - a) Employees required to work the second or afternoon shift shall receive a shift premium of Two Dollars and Fifty Cents (\$2.50) per hour worked. - b) Employees required to work the third or night shift shall receive a shift premium of Three Dollars (\$3.00) per hour worked. - c) Notwithstanding (a) and (b) above on a two-shift operation (24 hour basis) where the second shift encompasses parts of the afternoon shift and night shift (third shift) employees shall receive a shift premium of Two Dollars and Seventy-Five Cents (\$2.75) per hour worked. - 17.2 Applicable to Shift work on Industrial Projects within the Geographic Area covered by Schedule "F" Sarnia Area Schedule and on Industrial projects within the Geographic Area covered by Schedule "H" Hamilton Area Schedule - a) When an employee has been scheduled by the Employer to work the entire work week but loses a day's work (or part thereof) due to a change in his shift during such work week, he will be paid that day's wages (or part thereof) up to a maximum of eight (8) hours pay as a result of the shift change. - b) When shift work outside the normal hours is worked, payment shall be on the basis as set out in 17.2 c). - c) This Schedule shall be related to Hours of Work